Abhaycl/RoboND-Rover-1P1/README.md

         self.go_forward = 1000 # Threshold to go forward again
 ```

-We add more parameters to the rover that contain the distances and angles of the rocks to be collected, the initial position, rover stuck time.
+I add more parameters to the rover that contain the distances and angles of the rocks to be collected, the initial position, rover stuck time.
 ```python
         self.stuck_time = None # Stuck time
         self.start_pos = None # Start position (x, y)